 THESIS STATEMENT:

-The development of social media introduced a new stream of commercial opportunities in business and also changed consumers' purchasing habits.
+The development of social media introduced a new stream of commercial opportunities in businesses and also changed consumers' purchasing habits.

 BODY PARAGRAPH

-Main Idea 1: Social media has changed the marketing strategy on business.
+Main Idea 1: Social media has changed the marketing strategy of businesses.

 Social media has played a role in the variety marketing area to help brands such as Prada, Louis Vuitton and Gucci to promote high end products (Forbes, 2013).